Catrionamcd/ViewsIt-Site/TEST.md

 ![alt text](assets/test-images/Test-Search-Title.png)

-3. Enter a word to search for posts with this in the post title or description.
+3. Enter a word to search for posts with this word in the post title or description.
 I entered 'Surf' in the search field for this test.

 ![alt text](assets/test-images/Test-Search-Desc.png)